1. Apply to Vote By Mail

 continue to be processed and added to the counts.
 Under a long-standing state law, election counts are not final

 and official until at least 14 days after Election Day to allow for all

 late-arriving Vote By Mail Ballots and all eligible provisional ballots

 Click here for more information on voting for members of the armed services and civilians living overseas.

 Certain voters may also qualify for special additional Vote By Mail privileges as explained below.

 A voter with a permanent physical disability or a qualified nursing home resident may request a Disabled Voter's Identification Card (DVI), which is valid for all elections during a five-year period.
 The voter is automatically sent a Vote By Mail application by the Board prior to each election.
 The voter must complete the DVI application and return it to the Board in order to receive a mail ballot.

-Residents of Licensed Nursing Homes Voters residing in licensed nursing homes vote on the Friday, Saturday, Sunday or Monday preceding an election.
-Residents who are registered voters and who submit a Vote By Mail ballot application by the Thursday before the election are allowed to vote during the scheduled nursing home balloting.
+Residents of Licensed Nursing Homes Voters residing in licensed nursing homes will be offered the ability to Vote By Mail.
+Residents who are registered voters and who submit a Vote By Mail ballot application by the Thursday before the election are allowed to vote.
 For complete information on nursing home voting procedures, contact the Board at 312-269-7865.